 MLC Socially Responsible Growth

 Investment objective Aims to grow by more than inflation + 3.5% pa (after fees and tax) over 10 years.

 Benchmark Inflation is measured by the Consumer Price Index, calculated by the Australian Bureau of Statistics.

 How the investment option is managed A diversified portfolio with socially responsible investment considerations applied to the majority of the portfolio.
 We apply negative screening to Australian shares and global shares.
 In addition, the underlying investment managers selected may apply their own screening criteria to other asset classes, however we do not control these screens.

-The portfolio is predominantly weighted towards the more traditionally growth-focused assets that tend to provide higher levels of long-term capital growth (eg shares), with a small exposure to the more stable, defensive asset classes of cash and fixed income.
-Our investment experts actively adjust the asset weightings to improve return potential or reduce its risk.
+The portfolio is predominantly weighted towards the mor that tend to provide higher levels of long-term capital grow to the more stable, defensive asset classes of cash and fix actively adjust the asset weightings to improve return po wth (eg shares), with a small exposure ked income.
+Our investment experts

-For more detail on our approach to responsible investment and the implementation of the negative screening, please refer to the 'Our approach to responsible investment' on page 12 and 'MLC Socially Responsible Growth' on page 38.
+For more detail on our approach to responsible investme negative screening, please refer to the 'Our approach to re 'MLC Socially Responsible Growth' on page 32.

 The investment option may be suited to you if you want some of your investment to incorporate socially responsible investment considerations you want your investment to exceed changes in the costs of living, over the long term you want an emphasis on growth rather than stability, and you understand returns may be higher or lower than its objective.

 Minimum suggested time to invest 7 years

-Asset allocation Asset class Strategic asset allocation Ranges
+Asset allocation Asset class Strategic Ranges asset allocation

 Cash 4% 0-15%

-Fixed income - diversifie d 9% 0-20%
+Fixed income - dive ersified 9% 0-20%

-Fixed income - credit 4% 0-15%
+Fixed income - cred dit 4% 0-15%

-Alternatives and other 0% 0-15%
+Alternatives and ot her 0% 0-15%

 Infrastructure 0% 0-15%

 Property 0% 0-15%

 Global shares 53% 40-65%

 Australian shares 30% 15-45%

 Private equity 0% 0-15%

 Defensive assets 15% 5-25%

 Growth assets 85% 75-95%

-Standard Risk Measure 1 2 3 4 5 Very Low Low to medium Medium to high (estimate of 4 to 6 negative annual returns in an 6 Yery high
+Standard Risk Measure 1 2 3 4 5 Very Low Low to medium Medium to hig (estimate of 4 to 6 negative annual returns) high